Diazoxide and chlorothiazide suspensions

-Diazoxide suspension is given by mouth two or three times a day.
-Chlorothiazide suspension is usually given twice a day.
+Diazoxide is given by mouth two or three times a day.
+Chlorothiazide is usually given twice a day.

 Diazoxide and chlorothiazide suspensions are not readily available from your community pharmacy.
 Neither medicine is available in the UK and so has to be imported from abroad by a licensed pharmaceutical import company.
 Supplies of these medicines may take longer than usual to obtain, usually several days.

-- Currently, the Pharmacy department at Great Ormond Street Hospital (GOSH) obtains diazoxide suspension under the brand name of Proglycem®.
+Currently, the Pharmacy department at GOSH obtains diazoxide suspension under the brand name of Proglycem®.
 The packaging gives the strength of the medicine as 50mg of active ingredient in 1ml of suspension, which is equivalent to 250mg in 5ml.
 It also contains preservatives, colouring, flavourings and sweetener.

-- Chlorothiazide suspension is obtained under the brand name of Diuril®.
-The strength of the medicine is 250mg of active ingredient in 5ml of suspension.
+Chlorothiazide suspension is supplied at GOSH in the strength of 250mg of active ingredient in 5ml of suspension.
 It also contains preservatives, colouring, flavourings and sweetener.

 Who should not take these medicines?